navjeetdoad/music_genre_classification/README.md

     ├── classical/
     └── blues/
 ```
-## Data Preprocessing / Feature Engineering
-Our .csv files have already been processed for the most part, so our only major changes and added features come in the form of the ```label``` column, which maps our musical genres onto a corresponding numerical value.
-We also remove features that will not be used, including the ```filename``` and ```length``` columns.

 ## Exploratory Data Analysis
 In an attempt to identify any visible patterns or correlation between variables, we create a correlation matrix for the mean values of our variables from the columns of our .csv files.